rescript-lang/rescript-compiler/jscomp/bsb/bsb.md

 # package-flags

- when designing bsc commandline flags, we ask user to specify the output path of package output instead of calculating, the reason is that the user input can be absolute path or relative path, to calculate we also need the location of package.json.
+ when designing bsc command line flags, we ask user to specify the output path of package output instead of calculating, the reason is that the user input can be absolute path or relative path, to calculate we also need the location of package.json.

+ ## document when regenerating `build.ninja`

+ - when `bsb.exe` path is changed
+ - when `bsb.exe` version is changed

+ ## other internal options

+-no-dev -- don't build dev directory group
+-install -- install files

+## document when regenerating `.merlin`

 ## TODO: seems we can do it

+1. instead of specifying the whole relative path, just specifying the offset
  ```
 -bs-package-output commonjs:+lib/js -bs-package-output amdjs:+lib/amdjs xx.mlast
  ```